WyoBio/Wyoming-Computational-Biology-Workshop/09_sc_Pathway_Analysis.md

 overrep_gene_list <- rownames(overrep_df)
 ```

 Next, we will establish our reference.
 Although `clusterProfiler` typically uses the msigdb reference by default, we will demonstrate how to download a mouse-specific cell type signature reference geneset from msigdb for your analysis.
-Specifically, we will utilize the M8 geneset from the msigdb mouse collections.
-By clicking on the `Gene Symbols` link on the right, you can download the dataset and upload it to your workspace.
-These files are in a `gmt` (gene matrix transposed) format and can be read in using the built-in R function, `read.gmt`.
+Specifically, we will utilize the M8 genesets from the msigdb mouse collections.
+These files are in a `gmt` (gene matrix transposed) format and can be read using the built-in R function, `read.gmt`.

 Once we have the reference data loaded, we will employ the `enricher` function from the `clusterProfiler` library for the overrepresentation analysis.
 This function requires inputs such as the DE gene list, the reference database, the statistical method for p-value adjustment, and a p-value cutoff threshold.
 The enricher function generates an overrepresentation R object that can be used in visualization functions like `barplot()` and `dotplot()` to create typical pathway analysis figures.
 Additionally, we can utilize the web tool Enrichr for a rapid analysis across multiple databases.
-For this purpose, we will save the gene list used for the overrepresentation analysis to a TSV file.

 ```R
 # Accessing the Tabula Muris GMT File